AnasIlyas99/TodoList/readme.md

 \*Adding a Task

---rite the Name of the task in the input Bar.
+--Write the Name of the task in the input Bar.
 --Click the "Add Task" button to Add the Task in the list.

 \*Deleting a Task